iKenndac/Viva/README.markdown

 Using AVFoundation to get media file metadata: `LocalFileSource.m`, `-parseMediaFileAtPath:intoContext:`.

-Using AVFoundation to convert audio files to PCM data for manual playback through Core Audio: `VivaLocalFileDecoderWorker.m`.
+Using AVFoundation to convert audio files to PCM data for manual playback through Core Audio: `VivaAVAssetDecoderWorker.m`.

 Using FSEvents to watch a directory tree for changes: `LocalFileSource.m`.